Long-Form Synthetic Data Generation: Same LLM, Dramatically Different Results

 Failure Mode 1: Mode Collapse

-How Dataframer Avoids It: Strategic diversity injections during the outlining phase ensure each sample explores distinct territory within the semantic space of the seeds.
+DataFramer avoids this through diversity injections during the outlining phase, ensuring each sample covers different ground within the topic space defined by the seeds.

 Failure Mode 2: Style Drift

-How Dataframer Avoids It: Iterative evaluation and editing loops keep the generated style tightly matched to the original distribution.
-The system continuously compares output characteristics against seed characteristics.
+DataFramer avoids this through iterative evaluation and editing loops that keep the generated style tightly matched to the original distribution, continuously comparing output characteristics against seed characteristics.

 Failure Mode 3: Length Shrinkage

-How Dataframer Avoids It: The algorithm explicitly accounts for target length during outlining and generation, maintaining long-context coherence through outlining and structured revision passes.
+DataFramer addresses this by explicitly accounting for target length during outlining and generation, maintaining long-context coherence through structured revision passes.

 Discussion